Most patients who think they are allergic to penicillin are not (from):

 And as best I can tell, there are (understandably) no clinical trials giving ampicillin to penicillin Type 1 allergic patients.

-I also put the code cart in the room.
+I also put the code cart in the room when I challenge them with a beta lactam.
 My only superstition: put the emergency equipment in the patients room and you will never have to use it.

 Here is a nice bit of penicillin history: (PubMed).
 Read it instead of looking at your Facebook page next time you are on the toilet.